rayark/mast/doc/index.md

-# Mast - Coroutine Extensions for Unity
+# Mast - A Coroutine Extension for Unity

 ## What is Mast?
 Mast is a coroutine library extending **iterator block** feature of C# languages to provides a more convinient and functional ways to realize the concept of **Coroutine**.
 It is widely used and becomes a fundemental keystone of developing game projects with Unity3D in Rayark.